Optimise cTrader Backtest Settings in Xen

 Warning

-Optimisation does not guarantee future profits.
+Optimisation does not guarantee future performance.

 Before You Start